 13. All of these rules are subject to interpretation by the chief arbiter.

-14. In the event of a protest, the Committee of Appeal will make a final and binding decision.
+14. In the event of a protest against a decision of the chief arbiter, the Committee of Appeal will make a final and binding decision.

 The Committee consists of three players and two reserves, from five different federations.
 No member of the Committee of Appeal is entitled to take decisions in cases affecting a player of his own country.

 The tournament director will be the chairman of the Committee of Appeal.
-He will not have a voting right however.
+However, he will not have a voting right.
 He may call in an expert to assist him.

 A protest by a player must be handed to the tournament director or his deputy within 30 minutes after the finish of the round concerned.